Emotional Seamus Coleman revels in victory against Liverpool - Pundit Arena

 “I think for us now, we need to move on from it as quick as possible because it can’t just be a celebration about this.
 We need to start moving the football club forward.

 “That goes back to the likes of Fulham at home and West Ham at home.
-That’s where we need to start being better all round,” Coleman explained.
+That’s where we need to start being better all round,” Coleman said.

+The Republic of Ireland captain was also involved in an exchange with Jurgen Klopp during the game, according to French journalist Julien Laurens.

+Coleman intervened as Klopp and Everton coach Duncan Ferguson were arguing on the sideline.
+The Everton captain reportedly said to Klopp, “We are allowed to talk or is it just you, Jurgen?”

-Everton are now equal on points with Liverpool in the Premier League table, having played one game less than their local rivals.
+Everton are now level on points with Liverpool in the Premier League table, having played one game less than their local rivals.

 Read More About: everton, Liverpool, Premier League, Seamus Coleman